Eisbären Berlin: 1954–1994: GDR and 1. Bundesliga years

 The sports club SC Dynamo Berlin was part of the SV Dynamo sports association.
 The SV Dynamo was the nationwide sports association of the Stasi, Volkspolizei, and customs.
 The sports club offered a wide spectrum of competitive athletic activities, including track and field, football, swimming, gymnastics, fencing, rowing, boxing and ice skating.
 SC Dynamo Berlin created an ice hockey section in 1954.
-The hockey section had originally begun as an ice hockey section of the SV Deutsche Volkspolizei Berlin sports community in 1950.
+The hockey section originally began as an ice hockey section of the SV Deutsche Volkspolizei Berlin sports community in 1950.

 SC Dynamo Berlin trained and played its matches in the large Werner-Seelenbinder-Halle in Prenzlauer Berg during its first years.
 The team won their first East German title in 1966.
 The league was reduced to just two teams, SC Dynamo Berlin and SG Dynamo Weißwasser, in 1971, which made up the smallest ice hockey league in the world.
 Altogether, SC Dynamo Berlin won the East German championship 15 times, the last title coming in 1988.
 In 1984, SC Dynamo Berlin competed at the European Cup of Champions and came in third place.

 In 1990, the year of German reunification, both former East German ice hockey clubs, SC Dynamo Berlin and SG Dynamo Weißwasser, which had been renamed PEV Weißwasser, were assigned to the 1.
 Bundesliga, at the time the highest level of play in German ice hockey.
 The ice hockey department of SC Dynamo Berlin became independent ice hockey club EHC Dynamo Berlin in the same year.
 However, Berlin was unable to compete successfully and was consequently relegated to the lower 2.
 Bundesliga at the end of the season.
 The club was promoted back to the 1.
 Bundesliga following the 1991–92 season.
 It was known that the president of SV Dynamo and the head of the Stasi Erich Mielke had been a warm supporter of ice hockey.
 EHC Dynamo Berlin had been financed by the East German Ministry of the Interior until the end of 1990.
 The club tried to distance itself from its East German image, under the leadership of Günter Haake and manager Lorenz Funk.
-In 1992 the club was renamed again, this time to "EHC Eisbären Berlin" and also introduced the polar bear logo.
+In 1992 the club was renamed again, this time to "EHC Eisbären Berlin" and the polar bear logo was also introduced.
 However, due to severe financial difficulties, the club had to rely heavily on its junior and other low-tier players and thus regularly finished at the bottom of the standings and struggled to avoid relegation to the 2.
 Bundeliga.